 It exemplifies the concept of large indoor atriums.
 Characterized by visual contact and uninterrupted views.
 For instance, employees can enjoy views of picturesque Amager throughout the day while passers-by can see into meeting rooms.

 Inspired by Nordic design traditions, the materials selected for Nordea Bank Headquarters come from nature.
 Slate, Oak, and other trees from Nordic forests all play a role at the offices and adorn the indoor atrium space.
-Soft Cells are acoustic panels from Kvadrat Soft Cells.
+Soft Cells are acoustic panels from Kvadrat Acoustics.
 Made with recycled aluminum and with a textile finish the acoustic panels are tensioned to withstand humidity and temperature conditions.

 |Solution || Soft Cells Broadline panels wall absorbers |